Traveling With Children in RVs

 There are three classes of RVs.

 Class A are the largest type and look similar to buses.
 They are between 15,000 and 30,000 pounds and often have living areas that extend out when parked.
-This slide-out portions is part of the reason the RV Consumer Group (RVCG) say the Class A RVs have more structural problems.
+This slide-out portion is part of the reason the RV Consumer Group (RVCG) say the Class A RVs have more structural problems.
 The RVCG believes that close to 50% of Class As will not sustain a collision at 20 miles per hour without serious damage.
 There is no rear occupant crash testing required for Class A RVs.

 Class B is more like a built-out conventional van.
-They typically weigh between 6,000 and 8,000 pounds so they have to meet federal seat belt standards (FMVSS 208)for the front but not for the rear seat occupants.
+They typically weigh between 6,000 and 8,000 pounds so they have to meet federal seat belt standards (FMVSS 208) for the front but not for the rear seat occupants.
 Class B RVs can require lap belt only seat belts in the back seating if it carries a chassis-mount camper that weigh between 8,500 lbs and 10,000 lbs.

 When traveling with children in RVs, do they have to be restrained?

 Some RVs do not have an adequate number of seat belts for the number of occupants.
-Some of those that do have rear occupant seat belts at best have lap-only belts.
+Some of those that do have rear occupant seat belts have at best lap-only belts.
 Sometimes the seat belts are in side-facing or rear-facing seats, which should never be used to install a car seat.

 The trouble is, of course, RVs get into crashes too.